-Simply Nourish Dog Food receives the Advisor’s second highest tier rating of 4.5 stars.
+Simply Nourish canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The following is a list of recipes available at the time of this review.